ESA HOME SCIENCE OUTREACH RESEARCH EDUCATIONAL SUPPORT DIRECTOR'S DESK PRODEX

 The extended payload module comprises:

-• The Telescope: equipped with a 3.5 m primary mirror, which collects infrared radiation from distant sources and directs it, via the secondary mirror, onto the detectors of the three instruments
+• The Telescope: equipped with a 3.5 m primary mirror, which collects infrared and sub-millimetre radiation from astronomical sources and directs it, via the secondary mirror, onto the detectors of the three instruments

-• The Cryostat: contains the cold components of the instrumentation, liquid helium cooling system and dedicated coolers for components requiring even colder conditions than those offered by the cryostat alone
+• The Cryostat: contains the cold components of the three instruments, a liquid helium cooling system and dedicated coolers for components requiring even colder conditions than those offered by the cryostat alone

-• The Sunshade: serves to protect the telescope and cryostat from solar radiation, shield the telescope from Earth straylight and also supplies the spacecraft with electric power from the solar cells on its outer surface
+• The Sunshade: serves to protect the telescope and cryostat from solar radiation, shield the telescope from Earth straylight and also supplies the spacecraft with electric power from the solar cells on the lower part of its outer surface

 • Support Structures: mechanically connect the various payload module components together and mount them on the service module while providing thermal isolation where required